netzkern/butler/docs/templateSyntax.md

 ## Interpolate custom variables

 You have access to the survey result as well as template helper to define variables.
-This useful if you want to want to work with short names in file or directory names.
+This is useful if you want to work with short names in file or directory names.

 ```yml
 variables: